vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 #### Create IPAM Profile in NSX Advanced Load Balancer and Attach to Cloud

 At this point, all the required networks related to Tanzu functionality are configured in NSX Advanced Load Balancer.
-NSX Advanced Load Balancer provides IPAM service for TKG Management VIP, TKG Workload VIP and NSX ALB management network.
+NSX Advanced Load Balancer provides IPAM service for TKG Cluster VIP, TKG Workload VIP and NSX ALB management network.

-Complete the following steps to create an IPAM profile and once created, attach it to the NSX-T cloud created earlier.
+Perform the following steps to create an IPAM profile, and attach it to the NSX-T cloud created earlier:

 1. Log in to NSX Advanced Load Balancer and navigate to **Templates** > **IPAM/DNS Profiles** > **Create** > **IPAM Profile**.

    ![Create IPAM profile](img/tkg-airgap-nsxt/alb43.png)

-   Provide the following details, and then click **Save**.
+   Specify the following details, and then click **Save**.

      |**Parameter**|**Value**|
      | --- | --- |